vdaas/vald/docs/tutorial/get-started.md

     go run main.go
     ```

-    The datailed explanation of exapmle code is below.
+    The detailed explanation of example code is below.

     <details><summary>detailed explanation</summary><br>
     This will execute 6 steps.